 This test is done in a radiology department.
 You will lie on a table beneath an x-ray machine.
 You will place your feet in stirrups, like you do during a pelvic exam.
 A tool called a speculum is placed into the vagina.

-Tell your doctor or nurse if you have had an allergic reaction to contrast dye before.
+Tell your provider if you have had an allergic reaction to contrast dye before.

 You can eat and drink normally before the test.

 You may have some discomfort when the speculum is inserted into the vagina.
-This is similar to a pelvic exam with a Pap smear.
+This is similar to a pelvic exam with a Pap test.

 Some women have cramps during or after the test, like those you may get during your period.